-- 6.1 The Neighbourhood Plan policies aim to shape future development and use of land through the planning system.
-They are set out in coloured text boxes, with text below each planning policy to explain and justify the policy (Figure 13). - 6.2 Once this Plan is approved by referendum, these policies will form part of the Development Plan for the Borough and be used as a basis for considering planning applications submitted to TWBC, alongside national planning policies in the NPPF, local planning policies prepared by TWBC and other material planning considerations. - 6.3 Some desirable actions fall outside the planning system.
+6.1 The Neighbourhood Plan policies aim to shape future development and use of land through the planning system.
+Figure 13 provides links to each policy, which is stated in coloured text box.
+The policy is followed by a text section that explains and justifies the policy.

+6.2 Once this Plan is approved by referendum, these policies will form part of the Development Plan for the Borough and be used as a basis for considering planning applications submitted to TWBC, alongside national planning policies in the NPPF, local planning policies prepared by TWBC and other material planning considerations.

+6.3 Some desirable actions fall outside the planning system.
 They may involve lobbying other organisations on issues outside the planning system, for example, KCC on highways issues or TWBC on housing or public health.
 Alternatively, they may be projects promoted or undertaken directly by the Parish Council or the local community, as with the Community Action Projects set out in Chapter 7.

 Policy Policy Title

 H1 Scale of housing development

 H2 Location of housing development

 H3 Density of housing

 H4 Housing mix

 H5 Housing for older residents and people with disabilities

 H6 Affordable housing

 H7 Rural exception sites

-H8 Housing for rural workers

-H9 Residential extensions, alterations, outbuildings and annexes in the Parish and

-replacement Buildings outside the LBD

-H10 Developer contributions

-H11 Site specific policies for AL/BM1
+H8 Site Specific Policies for AL/BM2

-H12 Good practice in construction

 D1 High Weald AONB and design standards

 D2 Local architectural style

-D3 Agricultural and rural Buildings
+D3 Agricultural and rural buildings

 D4 Accessibility and flexibility

 D5 Providing an inclusive, safe and secure environment

 D6 Climate change, environmental sustainability and resilience

 D7 Flood risk management

 D8 Surface water management

 D9 Utility infrastructure

 BE1 Retention or redevelopment of agricultural buildings and commercial sites for

 residential use.

-BE2 Additional employment
+BE2 New employment

 BE3 Infrastructure for business

 BE4 Agricultural diversification

+BE5 Small-scale tourism

+BE6 Energy efficiency in non-residential buildings

+BE7 Renewable energy generation

+LE1 Conserving and enhancing the AONB

+LE2 Development affecting the AONB and its setting

+LE3 Historic landscapes and heritage assets